-Where Y1 and Y2 are the equipment configurations, $s/v= 0.6 \text{ cm}^2/\text{cm}^3$ (equal to 6 dm $^2/\text{kg}$) refers to the surface to volume ratio, and D2 is the simulant in which the calculation has been done.
+Where Y1 and Y2 are the equipment configurations, s/v=0.6 cm2/cm3 (equal to 6 dm2/kg) refers to the surface to volume ratio, and D2 is the simulant in which the calculation has been done.

-Figure 10 shows that in all structures the calculated migration at 10 days/20°C remains always below the limit of 0.15 ppb.
+The charts in Annex 6 for the Y1 and Y2 configurations show that in all structures the modelled migration at 10 days/20°C remains always below the EFSA limit of 0.15 ppb.
 This means that for all applications such as "frozen temperature packaging of food for long term storage and refrigerated temperature of food up to 30 days", the functional barrier properties of layer A are confirmed up to a 100% rPET content in layer B.

-However, when using 100% rPET in the B-layer, the calculated migration at 10 days/40°C lies below the limit only for structures with a high thickness and in the A barrier layer of 10% or higher.
-When it comes to low and medium thickness structures, the calculated migration is below limit only if the rPET content in the B layer is below 50%.
+However, when using 100% rPET in the B-layer, the modelled migration at 10 days/40°C lies below the EFSA limit only for structures with a high thickness and an A barrier layer of 10% or higher.
+When it comes to low and medium thickness structures, the modelled migration is below the EFSA limit only if the rPET content in the B layer is below 50%.

-This would lead to the conclusion that, for these equipment configurations Y1 and Y2, only an rPET content in the B layer of 50% or below can be used for A/B/A structures with at total thickness of 300 micron and below.
+This would lead to the conclusion that, for these equipment configurations Y1 and Y2, only an rPET content in the B layer of 50% or below can be used for A/B/A structures with a total thickness of 300 μ m and below with an A-layer of 10% or higher.

-For shelf lives up to one year at 25°C and below, Figure 10 indicates that the 0.15 μ g/kg food limit is fulfilled only if the percentage of rPET in the B layer does not exceed 20% for 5/90/5, 23% for 10/80/10 and 25% for 15/70/15 A/B/A structures with at total thickness of 300 μ m, and higher % of rPET for thicker structures.
+For shelf lives up to one year at 25°C and below, Figure 9 indicates that the 0.15 μ g/kg food limit is fulfilled only if the percentage of rPET in the B layer does not exceed 20% for 5/90/5 and 7.5/85/7.5 structures, 25% for 10/80/10 structures and 30% for 15/70/15 A/B/A structures with at total thickness of 300μm, and higher % of rPET for thicker structures.

-For configurations Y1 and Y2, Figure 11 allows to identify the minimum total thickness needed for compliance.
+For configurations Y1 and Y2, the charts in Annex 6 allow to identify the minimum total thickness needed for compliance.

-The figure confirms that A/B/A structures of all thicknesses fulfil the limit for refrigerated and frozen food storage conditions (10 days/20°C), while for room temperature food storage conditions (10 days/40°C) the minimum thickness corresponds to about 200 μ with rPET content of 50% and barrier layer 10%, while decreasing the barrier layer and increasing the rPET content leads to an increase of the minimum thickness needed to fulfil the limits.
+The charts confirm that A/B/A structures of all thicknesses fulfil the limit for refrigerated and frozen food storage conditions (10 days/20°C) for all concentrations of rPET in the B-layer.
+At room temperature food storage conditions (10 days/40°C) 30% of rPET can be used in the B-layer of all A/B/A structures.
+At 50% rPET in the B-layer, the minimum thickness of the A/B/A structure corresponds to about 200μm with an A barrier layer of 10% or higher., Decreasing the barrier layer and increasing the rPET content requires an increase in the thickness of the A/B/A structure to remain below the EFSA 0.15 ppb limit.